tvlgiao/wpdance-clara-docs/docs/plugins.md

 ## CMB2 Taxonomy

-> This plugin is required for the theme to show custom options for category, tag, taxonomy, term.
+<div class="lead">This plugin is required for the theme to show custom options for category, tag, taxonomy, term.</div>

 ![CLARA Options on Post](img/clara-options-on-tax.png)